noa-beyond/eoProcessors/noa-change-detection-mapping/README.md

 - Standalone [**Cli application**](#standalone-cli-execution) or
 - Inside a [**Container**](#docker-execution)
 - As a container, inside a Kubernetes environment with kafka, with a postgres database.
 This is a Beyond specific setup, where a user can instantiate NOAChDM and request the production of a single product.
 - As a microservice inside a Kubernetes environment with kafka, with a postgres database.
 Same as above, but now it can be deployed as a service: Product Generation as a Service (PGaaS).
+The output is stored in an (envvar) s3 bucket.
 Please find info for that in section [PGaaS](#pgaas)

 ## Standalone CLI execution